stevebillings/a/README.md

 ### Enhanced code

-This [pull request](https://github.com/blackducksoftware/synopsys-detect/pull/516) shows a pretty typical change to a detector (in this case: the [BitBake Detector](https://community.synopsys.com/s/document-item?bundleId=integrations-detect&topicId=packagemgrs/bitbake.html)).
+This [pull request](https://github.com/blackducksoftware/synopsys-detect/pull/516) shows a pretty typical change to a detector (in this case: the [BitBake Detector](https://documentation.blackduck.com/bundle/detect/page/packagemgrs/bitbake.html)).
 It includes new code (and tests) that I wrote, changes I made to existing code, and team interaction during code review.

 #### Background

 The BitBake Detector discovers dependencies in [BitBake](https://docs.yoctoproject.org/1.6/bitbake-user-manual/bitbake-user-manual.html) projects.
-It does this by executing a BitBake command, parsing the output, executing another BitBake command using information parsed from the output of the previous command, etc. This sequence of steps eventually results in a graph representing the project’s dependencies, that Detect would feed into the [Black Duck SCA system](https://www.synopsys.com/software-integrity/security-testing/software-composition-analysis.html) via Black Duck's REST APIs.
+It does this by executing a BitBake command, parsing the output, executing another BitBake command using information parsed from the output of the previous command, etc. This sequence of steps eventually results in a graph representing the project’s dependencies, that Detect would feed into the [Black Duck SCA system](https://www.blackduck.com/software-composition-analysis-tools/black-duck-sca.html) via Black Duck's REST APIs.
 Unlike the Bazel detector, the BitBake detector only supports a single project type, so has no need for a pipeline approach.

 <a name="cpp"></a>
 ## C++ / Robot Software

 Since late 2021 I have been developing robot software in my spare time, primarily in C++.
-One of my objectives in this has been to learn C++.
-I think robots are a lot of fun so robotics provides an interesting sandbox for learning a new language.
-For a look at some of my recent C++ code:
+One of my objectives in this was to improve my C++ skills.
+I think robots are a lot of fun so robotics provided an interesting sandbox for learning a new language.
+For a look at some of my C++ code:

 1. git clone https://github.com/stevebillings/wanderbot.git
 1. cd wanderbot